+The Blue Lake passport carrier is a required item that students can purchase online via their Blue Lake accounts.
 When traveling to other countries, it is important to have a passport easily accessible.
-On the other hand, it should be tucked away in a safe place to avoid the possibility of losing it.
-Passport Carriers/Travel Belts work very well and are an excellent way to have your passport at-the-ready, yet protected.
-This is a required item that students can order on their order form.
-The carrier is also the best way to keep other important items safe, such as cash and credit cards.
+However, it should also be tucked away in a safe place to avoid the possibility of losing it.
+The carrier is the best way to keep your passport, as well as cash and credit cards safe.
 Students will need their passports to enter Europe, to return to the U.S., and throughout the tour.
 Staff members will check for passports on a daily basis (at least)!
 So that students will get in the habit of wearing their passport carrier daily and experiencing frequent passport checks, we will start this process at the beginning of Intensive Week.